zbateson/mail-mime-parser/index.md

 }
 ```

-For convenience, `Message::getHeaderValue()` can be used to retrieve the value of a header (for multi-part headers like email addresses, the first part's value is returned.
+For convenience, `IMessage::getHeaderValue()` can be used to retrieve the value of a header (for multi-part headers like email addresses, the first part's value is returned.
 The value of an address is its email address, not a person's name if present).

 ```php
 $contentType = $message->getHeaderValue('Content-Type');
 ```

-In addition, `Message::getHeaderParameter()` can be used as a convenience method to retrieve the value of a parameter part of a `ParameterHeader`, for example:
+In addition, `IMessage::getHeaderParameter()` can be used as a convenience method to retrieve the value of a parameter part of a `ParameterHeader`, for example:

 ```php
 // 3rd argument optionally defines a default return value